 “I thought you guys have to wear helmets.”

 “Not the guys playing infield or outfield.
-Just the catcher, batters, and base runners are required.
+They’re only required for the catcher, batters, and base runners.
 I think if a pitcher wants to wear a helmet he can do that, but I’m not sure.
 I don’t remember reading it in the rules.”

 “It’s probably a good idea if pitchers wore helmets,” Mr. Williams said.
 “What about using aluminum bats?”